Premiums, Payments and Refunds

 I retired from the active practice of law six months ago, but forgot to file an exemption form.
 If I file the Application for Exemption today, and put the effective date as of six months ago, can I get a prorated refund dating back six months?

-Appreciating that it may take some time for you to complete and file your Application for Exemption form, a prorated refund can be issued for up to the 30-day period immediately before LAWPRO’s receipt of your written notice.
+Appreciating that it may take some time for you to complete and file your Application for Exemption form, a prorated refund can be issued for up to the 30-day period immediately before LAWPRO’s receipt of your Exemption form.

 Any return of premiums is made payable to the original payor, unless otherwise requested by you and the original payor in writing.
 For those carrying the Real Estate Practice Coverage Option, we are not able to backdate for this 30-day period.